 If your simulation is successful, plots as shown in Figure 5.24 and Figure 5.25 will appear.
-The float track period is indicated by vertical lines by the end of the simulation.
+The float track period is indicated by a grey area.

 Figure 5.24 Comparison of measurements and model output of current at SBF07.

-Dotted line: depth-averaged measured values, Solid line: simulation Upper: North composant, Lower: East composant
+Dotted black line: depth-averaged measured values, Solid red line: simulation Upper: North composant, Lower: East composant